Nakishev/MarkaStandards/README.md

 ### Cloud Providers

+- **Azure**
-Azure is the preferred cloud platform due to its capabilities and Marka’s partner status.
-AWS and GCP may be used for expanding skill sets or meeting specific project requirements.
+  Azure is the primary and preferred cloud platform, leveraging its robust capabilities and Marka's Microsoft Partner status for seamless integration and support.

+- **AWS and GCP**
+  These platforms may be utilized for:
+  - Expanding team skill sets in multi-cloud environments.
+  - Addressing specific project requirements where Azure may not be the optimal solution.

+By prioritizing Azure while remaining open to AWS and GCP, the team ensures adaptability and expertise across multiple cloud platforms.

 ---